rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 React comes with built-in hooks to manage local state: [useState](/react-usestate-hook), [useReducer](/react-usereducer-hook), [useContext](/react-usecontext-hook).
 All of them can be used for [sophisticated local state management](/react-state-usereducer-usestate-usecontext) in React.
 It goes even so far that you can [mimic Redux](/redux-with-react-hooks), a popular state management library for React, with it.

 All of React's built-in hooks are great for local state management.
-When it comes to state management of remote data, I would recommend to use [Apollo Client](/graphql-apollo-client-tutorial), which is only possible if the remote data comes with a GraphQL endpoint.
+When it comes to state management of remote data, I would recommend to use [Apollo Client](/graphql-apollo-client-tutorial), if the remote data comes with a GraphQL endpoint.
 Alternatives for Apollo Client are [urql](https://github.com/FormidableLabs/urql) and [Relay](https://relay.dev/).

 If the remote data doesn't come from a GraphQL endpoint, try to manage it with React's Hooks.
-If it doesn't work out, a solution like [Redux](/react-redux-tutorial) or [MobX](https://mobx.js.org) may help.
+If it doesn't work out, a solution like [Redux](/react-redux-tutorial) or [MobX](https://mobx.js.org)/[Mobx State tree](https://mobx-state-tree.js.org) may help.

 If you want to go into more detail, head over to my [comprehensive state management in React tutorial](/react-state).